graipher/bluewalker/README.md

 scan can be changed with `-duration <seconds>` parameter.
 By default Bluewalker does only passive scanning, active scanning can be turned on with `-active` parameter.

+To display information only about devices with given address, use `-filter-addr <address>`.
+Note that if device is advertising with private (random) address, add the address type after comma to the address string.
+Multiple addresses can be given if they are separated by semicolons.
+For example: `sudo ./bluewalker -device hci0 -filter-addr "4f:c0:f1:51:4f:22,private;57:68:4b:42:45:0a,private"`

+To filter devices based on the vendor specific advertising data, use `-filter-vendor <data>`, where data is matched against the start of vendor specific data (if one exists) in advertisement data.
+For example, to search all advertising apple devices use: `sudo ./bluewalker -device hci0 -filter-vendor 0x4c00`